ibm-cloud-docs/Registry/va_index.md

 | Ubuntu | All stable versions with vendor security support. | [Ubuntu CVE Tracker](https://launchpad.net/ubuntu-cve-tracker){: external}. |
 {: caption="Supported Docker base images that Vulnerability Advisor 4 checks for vulnerable packages" caption-side="bottom"}
 {: #table_registry_vpe_docker_images}

+If you are using an image based on an Operating System Distribution in the preceeding table, but at a version that is unsupported by the vendor and has no security feed data available, for example, Debian 10 and earlier, Vulnerability Advisor might report `No issues` for your image.
+{: note}

 ### Configuration issues
 {: #app_configurations}